 This recipe is easy to make!
 Simply slice onions into rings, then dredge in the batter.

-To cook, I went for the frying pan because baked onion rings never turn out quite as tasty in my opion.
+Step 4: Cook Until Crispy.
+I went for the frying pan because baked onion rings never turn out quite as tasty in my opinion.
 I use avocado oil(I get a HUGE bottle at Costco!) due to it's high smoke point plus it's neutral tasting.
 You only need a few tablespoons to get these onion rings nice and crispy.
 No deep frying or refined oils needed!

-If you've tried this recipe, be sure to tag me on instagram @thrivingglutenfree so I can see how it turned out!
+If you've tried this recipe, be sure to leave a comment below and tag me on instagram @thrivingglutenfree so I can see how it turned out!

 Let's Eat!